-The senior school has a formal partnership scheme with the local College, Grimsby Institute, whereby the younger sibling from abroad may be educated and board at St. James' School and the older sibling may attend the Institute /University to study and be resident there.
+The senior school has a formal partnership scheme with the local College, Grimsby Institute, whereby the younger sibling from abroad may be educated and board at SJS Realisations Limited and the older sibling may attend the Institute/University to study and be resident there.

-The partnerships with Laceby Manor Golf Club and Cottagers Plot Riding School continued to grow during this academic year, and a new link has been established with White Lodge Shooting School.
+The partnerships with Cottagers Plot Riding School and White Ledge Shooting School continued to grow during this academic year.